TsTrv/wp-react-challenge/README.md

 Steps:
-Clone the repo.
+1. Clone the repo.
-Set up a local virtual host.
+2. Set up a local virtual host.
-Import the database located in the wp-data folder.
+3. Import the database located in the wp-data folder.
-Create a new .env file based on the .env.sample file.
+4. Create a new .env file based on the .env.sample file.

+Use the following credentials -

 WP Admin User: WRC

 WP Admin Password: DemoAdminPass